openphacts/OPS-Knime/README.md

 Installation
 ------------
-* Copy to plugins/OpenPhacts_1.0.0.201207221914.jar to the "dropins" folder of your KNIME installation
+* Copy the jar file in plugins to the "dropins" folder of your KNIME installation

 TODO
 -------------